standardgalactic/third-brain/2 Areas/General coding/Changing older or multiple commits.md

 - `f, fixup` - like "squash", but discard this commit's log message

-> [!NOTE] Things to keep in mind
+> [!info] Things to keep in mind
-> - commits modified with a rebase command have a different ID than either of the original commits.
+> - Commits modified with a rebase command have a different ID than either of the original commits.
 > - Commits marked with pick will have a new ID if the previous commits have been rewritten.